roman-milk/roman-milk.github.io/the-stalking-horse.md

+===

- ****** The Stalking Horse ****** byJust_Plain_Bob© I did work at trying to suck Charlie's monster and I did eventually get to the point where I could get about a third of it in my mouth.
+I did work at trying to suck Charlie's monster and I did eventually get to the point where I could get about a third of it in my mouth.
 I promised myself that I would take it all before Charlie and I ended our little affair.

  Friday afternoon I got a call from Bobby at work.
 His truck had blown its transmission and it would be at least two or three more days before he could get home and as I hung up I wondered what her name was.
 I called Charlie and let him know and he asked: